How Maximizing Your Rest and Recovery Can Boost Your Health

 Stay hydrated

 When you’re regularly working out, you’re more prone to experiencing dehydration.
 Loading up with plenty of water before and during your workouts is critical to keeping your body in it’s best shape, but it’s also important to make sure you’re staying hydrated after your workouts.
 After depleting your body from water while you sweat, you’ll need to restore your hydration.
-Without being properly hydrated, you may experience difficulties getting quality sleep at night.
+Without being properly hydrated, you may experience

 In order to get great nights of sleep, our bodies require a drop in our core body temperature.
 When you’re dehydrated, this isn’t easy to do.
 Dehydration also increases your heart rate, making it more difficult for you to relax and fall asleep.
 Staying hydrated is properly near the top of your mind during your workouts.
 Don’t let it fall away once you’re finished.